axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p class="_speakerb">Right!
 Hey, you are good at this.</p>
  <p class="_speakera">I am very good at learning.
 As I have said before, that may be what I am mostly good at.
 In fact&hellip; in fact, what I know doesn&rsquo;t stand a chance when it meets what I learn.</p>

-<h1>Humming Right Along</h1>
+<h1>Explicit Alignment</h1>
- <p>As they were formalizing their company, they got the box from the company with a few of David&rsquo; personal items.
+ <p>As they were formalizing their company, they got the box from the company with David&rsquo; personal items.
 By the end of the day they had created rDrugs, an Unincorporated Association.
 More important than that, they had come with what Xin called their <em>explicit alignment</em>: impact, purpose, and mission.</p>

 <h1>Trust Agreements</h1>
  <p>They had talked about what Xin knew about Trust Agreements, and they were now working through one they found online.
 They would then be ready to ask future potential rDrug-ist to go through it, add their piece, and modifiy as needed.</p>